 Assisted living homes, allows much more independence and is less expensive than nursing home care.
 The cost is determined by the level of care the resident needs, location and housing type.
 Contracts can be all-inclusive or a la carte and month-to-month or longer period.

 The assisted living environment is more like a personal residence, compared to a large nursing home’s which looks and feels like a hospital-type setting.

 Assisted living is appropriate for seniors who need more help and supervision than they can get from living alone in a private house, but who still want to maintain as much independence and freedom as possible.
 Each facility must create a written care plan for each resident and re-evaluate the plan as needed.

-Assisted living homes are also for seniors who have mental and/or physical conditions that requires continual medical care and who may not be able to bathe, use the toilet, get dressed, take their medication eat, or carry out other critical tasks without the assistance of others.
-Assisted living is a step below a nursing home in terms of the cost, services and level of care provided.
+Assisted living homes are also for seniors who have mental and/or physical conditions that requires continual medical care and who may not be able to bathe, use the toilet, get dressed, take their medication to eat, or carry out other critical tasks without the assistance of others.
+Assisted living is a step below a nursing home in terms of the cost, services, and level of care provided.